Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-We simulate the evolution of our model in discrete time, with a time step $\Delta t >0$, using a simple explicit (Euler--Maruyama) differencing.
-In general, this implementation produces an overshoot before we detect that a trade should take place.
+We simulate the evolution of our model in discrete time, with a time step $\Delta t >0$, using a simple explicit (Euler--Maruyama) difference scheme.
+This discretization produces an overshoot before we detect that a trade should take place.
 Therefore, whenever a buyer-initiated trade occurs between a buyer $\theta_i$ and a seller $\theta_j$, we actually observe $B^i_t>A^j_t$, rather than $B^i_t=A^j_t$.
-In the simplest (and, for small spreads, generic) case, no other relevant prices are sandwiched between the buy and sell prices in question.
-Whenever this happens, we deem a trade to have taken place at the end of the time step and at a price equal to the mean of $B^i_t$ and $A^j_t$.
+In the simplest (and, for small spreads, generic) case, no other relevant prices are sandwiched between these buy and sell prices.
+Whenever this happens, we deem a trade to have taken place at the end of the time step and at a price $p= \left(B^i_t+A^j_t\right)/2$.
+In a very small number of cases, the discrete time-stepping may create more than one trading opportunity in a single time step.

-In a small number of cases, the overshoot caused by explicit differencing may be so large as to create more than one trading opportunity.
-For example, the price moves that occur in a discrete time step might cause $\theta_i$'s buy price to exceed the sell prices of both $\theta_j$ and a third institution $\theta_k$.
 In such a case, we first deal with the trade that occurs furthest from $\bar{M}_t$.
-After recording this trade and changing the buyer's and seller's mid-price, spread, buy price and sell price (see Section \ref{sec:trading}), if other trading opportunities exists, we then process the one whose trade price is furthest from the updated $\bar{M}_t$, and so on until there are no further trading opportunities to consider.
+After recording this trade and updating the buyer's and seller's prices (see Section \ref{sec:trading}), we then process the trading opportunity whose trade price is furthest from the updated $\bar{M}_t$, then the opportunity with the second-furthest trading price, and so on until there are no further trading opportunities.\footnote{It is possible to avoid this situation by implementing an algorithm to search for the exact time $t$ such that $B_t^i = A_t^j$.
+However, as we discuss later in this subsection, we choose a sufficiently small value of $\Delta t$ to ensure that it is rare for multiple trades to occur within a given time step.
+We therefore regard our choice of using fixed-length time steps to be a sensible heuristic.}